Donald Trump and fascism

-Trump has supported political violence against opponents; many academics cited Trump's involvement in the January 6 United States Capitol attack as an example of fascism.
+Trump has supported political violence against opponents; many academics cited Trump's involvement in the January 6 U.S. Capitol attack as an example of fascism.
 Trump has been accused of racism and xenophobia with respect to his rhetoric about illegal immigrants and his policies of mass deportation and family separation.
-Trump has a large, dedicated following sometimes referred to as a cult of personality.
-Trump and his allies' rhetoric and authoritarian tendencies, especially during his second term, have been compared to previous fascist leaders by several experts of fascism.
-Some scholars have instead found Trump to be more of an authoritarian populist, a far-right populist, a nationalist, or of a different ideology.
+Trump's base, referred to as the MAGA movement, is sometimes analyzed as a cult of personality.
+Especially during his second term, several experts of fascism have characterized Trump and his allies' rhetoric and style of governance as authoritarian and have compared them to previous fascist leaders'.
+In contrast, some scholars have described Trump variously as an authoritarian populist, a far-right populist, a nationalist, or of a different ideology.